 Any taxing unit may offer an additional exemption amount of at least $3,000 for taxpayers age 65 or older and/or disabled.

-You may file an Application for Residential Homestead Exemption (PDF) with your appraisal district for the $25,000 homestead exemption up to two years after the taxes on the homestead are due.
+For the $40,000 general residence homestead exemption, you may submit an Application for Residential Homestead Exemption (PDF) and supporting documentation, with the appraisal district where the property is located.
 Once you receive the exemption, you do not need to reapply unless the chief appraiser sends you a new application.
 In that case, you must file the new application.
 If you should move or your qualification ends, you must inform the appraisal district in writing before the next May 1st.
 A list of appraisal district addresses and phone numbers is available online.